 - Strain: Triangle Mintz

 Limonene is a prominent cannabis terpene that’s also easy to find in other plants, especially citrus.
 Limonene is widely used in various products due to its aromatic profile.
 However, this is another one of those cannabis derived terpenes with a long list of potentially beneficial properties.
 Limonene is known to be antibacterial, antifungal, anti-inflammatory, and antioxidant.
-And it may even have a positive effect on mood.
+And it may even have a positive effect on your mood.

 5. Pinene